 Tips for Booking Train Ticket

 Though convenient, direct trains to Tirupati are almost fully booked.
-Hence getting reservation is difficult unless you book very early.
+Hence getting a reservation is difficult unless you book very early.

 You can easily get a reservation to Katpadi.
 Since there are several trains running between Katpadi and Tirupati (See the Table), this will be the best option.

 Since most of the time direct trains are fully reserved well in advance, you need to reserve up to Katpadi in any Chennai bound trains from your boarding point.
 Then reserve Katpadi-Tirupati ticket, all through online.
-Actually there is no need of reserving a ticket for Katpadi-Tirupati as it just 90 minutes journey for express and 3 hours for Passenger (local) trains.
+Actually, there is no need of reserving a ticket for Katpadi-Tirupati as it just 90 minutes journey for express and 3 hours for Passenger (local) trains.

 Tirupati and Tirupati West are different stations.
 You need to alight at Tirupati.
 The Tirupati West is but about just 2 km before reaching Tirupati.